nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    3. Incorrect inputs to try: `find x` (where x can be input string) <br>
       Expected: This is an invalid command.
 Please try the following: `find` command does not need any parameters.

+### Sorting results by price

+   1. Test case: `sort asc` to display unit(s) in ascending order of price <br>
+      Expected: Units from search results are sorted from lowest to highest price.

+   2. Test case: `sort desc` to display unit(s) in descending order of price <br>
+      Expected: Units from search results are sorted from highest to lowest price.

+   3. Incorrect inputs to try: `sort` <br>
+      Expected: Message stating that this is an invalid command, followed by a positive example.

+   4. Incorrect inputs to try: `sort asc` or `sort desc` without executing `find` successfully <br>
+      Expected: Message to inform user to perform unit search first.

+<div style="page-break-after: always;"></div>

 ### Shortlisting units from search results

 7. Saving a unit from search result to shortlist, requires at least 1 `find` to be executed prior.